THE CANADIAN PACIFIC LINER 'EMPRESS OF SCOTLAND'

 The EMPRESS OF SCOTLAND alongside Princes Landing Stage,

 For three members of the crew, the occasion was a doubly poignant one.
-As well as parting with the Empress, they were also finishing their seafaring life.
-The three men were William Campbell, First Radio Officer; John Butterworth, Second Radio Officer; and William Lombard, the ship's dispenser.
+As well as parting from the Empress, they were also finishing their seafaring life.
+The three men were William Campbell, First Radio Officer; John Butterworth, Second Radio Officer; and William Lambard, the ship's dispenser.
 Mr Campbell had been at sea with Canadian Pacific since 1922, and Mr Butterworth was retiring after forty-five years at sea.
-Mr Lombard was the first dispenser ever to be appointed by Canadian Pacific and after completing thirty-seven years he said: "There is no life like one at sea.
-It has gone like a flash and I can hardly realise that it is time for me to retire.
+Mr Lambard was the first dispenser ever to be appointed by Canadian Pacific, and after completing thirty-seven years he commented: "There is no life like one at sea.
+It has gone like a flash, and I can hardly realise that it is time for me to retire.
 I am glad that I am going at the same time as the EMPRESS OF SCOTLAND.
 She has been a grand ship to sail on."

 Just before the New Year the EMPRESS OF SCOTLAND was sold to the Hamburg-Atlantic Line and left Liverpool on 31st December 1957 for Belfast.
 Following a dry-docking and survey, she was accepted by her new owners and was handed over to them at Belfast on 17th January 1958.

-On 19th January the old ship left Belfast under the German flag and with the temporary name of 'SCOTLAND'.
+On 19th January 1958 the old ship left Belfast under the German flag and with the temporary name of SCOTLAND.
 Two days later she arrived at the Howaldtswerke Company's yard at Hamburg.
-Here she was renamed HANSEATIC and reconstructed and 'modernised' during a six-month overhaul which cost 43 million deutschmarks.
+Here she was renamed HANSEATIC and reconstructed and 'modernised' during a six-month overhaul which cost 43 million Deutschmarks.